monk-io/docs/docs/k8s-migrate.md

 ### Moving to Production

 To spawn another instance of the YELB app for production, we will use Monk's [inheritance](http://localhost:8000monkscript/yaml/overview#inheritance) feature.
-This allows us to inherit a predefined template and only update the parts we want to change.
+This allows us to inherit a predefined Kit and only update the parts we want to change.

-Let's define our namespace and add our db and redis [runnable](monkscript/yaml/runnables/) components in the template.
+Let's define our namespace and add our db and redis [runnable](monkscript/yaml/runnables/) components in the Kit.

 ```yaml title="Monk"
 namespace: /yelb-production